-“Visual Effects” means fantastic imagery creation that happens in postproduction.
+“Visual Effects” means fantastic imagery creation that happens in post-production.
 “Special Effects” are real-action scenes that actually take place on set and are recorded on the camera.
-Therefore, an exploding car via special effects is a real car actually exploding, and in the visual effects realm, the explosion would be computer-generated in post-production.
-Both methods can lead to similar and very different capabilities — two ways to get there.
+So, an exploding car via special effects is a real car actually exploding, and in the visual effects realm, the explosion would be computer-generated in post-production.
+Same thing — two ways to get there.

 The content we shot in-house was accomplished through the use of our green screen studio.
 Take for example, the floating planetary sequence.
 We researched and provisioned the high-quality stock footage of the planetary body Jupiter and then set to work on augmenting it.
 Next, we shot a local actor in our green screen studio interacting with and expanding the planet, as if they were standing near it, for a closer look.

 The agency’s talented video production team looked at everything about the stock footage — lighting, color, composition, perspective, the lens used, and background, so our in-house cinematographer/editor could design the green screen shot so that the actor sequence we filmed matched precisely with the desired outcome.